ObjCtrl-2.5D: Training-free Object Control with Camera Poses: More Compared Results

 \section{More Compared Results}

 We provide additional comparisons with previous methods.
-As shown in Figure~\ref{fig:more_comp}, ObjCtrl-2.5D outperforms the training-free methods, including PEEKABOO~\cite{peekaboo} and FreeTraj~\cite{freetraj}, in trajectory alignment.
+As shown in Fig.~\ref{fig:more_comp}, ObjCtrl-2.5D outperforms the training-free methods, including PEEKABOO~\cite{peekaboo} and FreeTraj~\cite{freetraj}, in trajectory alignment.
 While training-based methods like DragNUWA~\cite{dragnvwa} and DragAnything~\cite{draganything} also achieve good trajectory alignment, they often rely on global movement or parts of the object movement rather than targeting the specific object.
-In contrast, ObjCtrl-2.5D incorporates a Layer Control Module, enabling relatively precise control over the specific object with minimal impact on other areas of the scene, while maintaining natural video generation. \textbf{We strongly recommend viewing the \href{https://wzhouxiff.github.io/projects/ObjCtrl-2.5D/}{project page} for dynamic results.}
+In contrast, ObjCtrl-2.5D incorporates a Layer Control Module, enabling relatively precise control over the specific object with minimal impact on other areas of the scene, while maintaining natural video generation.